 Textbook information is not available until approximately 8 weeks prior to the commencement of the Teaching period.

 Textbook requirements may vary from one teaching period to the next.

-This professional practice unit exposes the learner to real-world industry problems within the criminal justice system.
-In collaboration with a broad range of industry partners, students will be provided with a working brief project to problem-solve real-world industry challenges.
-The unit also introduces each learner to a range of employment skills and the development of professional tools suitable for working within a profession involving criminology.
-This is a hands-on project-based unit with industry links already established by the unit coordinator.
+When you work professionally in the field of criminology, it is crucial that you have confidence and experience making real-world decisions for real world situations.
+This professional practice subject exposes you to real industry problems within the criminal justice system.
+In collaboration with a broad range of industry partners, you will be provided with a working brief project to problem-solve these industry challenges.
+The subject also introduces you to a range of employment skills and the development of professional tools suitable for working within a profession involving criminology.
+This is a hands-on project-based subject with industry links already established by the subject coordinator.